Attack Of The Clones

 You should aim to bring some element of your personality into your work as a mobile DJ.
 It’s not for me to tell you exactly how to do this, but you shouldn’t be afraid to maintain your persona, to embrace what makes you individual as a person.
 Nobody likes a poser; so stay true to yourself – after all, a distinct musical love of yours or that strange hobby you have (no, not that one!) may be the key to a new avenue of business.

-The full article can be found in Pro Mobile Issue 84, Pages 30-32.
+The full review can be found in Pro Mobile Issue 84, Pages 30-32.